 To speed up WordPress and make it loads faster, as possible, you have to install one of the popular caching plugins, such as, W3 total cache, or WP Super Cache.
 Both plugins work well, but sometimes, you need to correct some caching errors that can happen, and that’s normal and not a dangerous situation.

-If you think that your site is partially broken, or something wrong is going on the display, such as an outdated homepage, then, you need to clear the cache, and it’s an easy task to do.
+If you think that your site is partially broken, or something wrong is going to the display, such as, an outdated homepage, then, you need to clear the cache, and it’s an easy task to do.
 In this post, I’ll show in a step by step tutorial, how to clear your WordPress cache manually.

 Clear WordPress cache on WP Super Cache

-The first thing that you need is to log into the WordPress admin area.
+The first thing that you need is to logging into the WordPress admin area.
 Then, click “Settings” and next, “WP Super Cache” from the left menu, as the below screenshot.

 Now, in the plugin control panel, you need to click on “Content”, as the below example:

 The final step will be to click the “Delete Cache” button and the plugin will delete the site cache, and of course, it will recreate a new cache that’s updated, and that will solve your caching errors in the majority of cases.

 If you still see the old cache from your browser, make sure to delete it, then, check the page again, and you will see the new cached pages.